XYPB/MaMA/README.md

 Download the EMBED dataset at [here](https://aws.amazon.com/marketplace/pp/prodview-unw4li5rkivs2#resources)

-We pre-process and re-size the original DICOM images using `scripts/resize_embed.py`, which resizes the long-side of the original DICOM image to 1024.
+We pre-process and re-size the original DICOM images using `scripts/resize_embed.py`, which resizes the long side of the original DICOM image to 1024.
 This will speed up training by a lot and save your local disk space.
 For more detailed settings, please refer to our paper.

 ##### Data Split